CM-lifts for Isogeny Classes of Shimura F-crystals over Finite Fields

 be the extension of $\scrC$ to $l$.
 We also refer as $\grO_1$ to the operation of replacing $k$ by $k_1$ and $\scrC$ by $\scrC\otimes k_1$, and as $\grO_2$ to the operation of replacing $\scrC$ by $(h(M),\phi,\scrG(h))$, where $h\in \grI(\scrC)$ and $\scrG(h)$ are as in Subsection 1.1.
 For $g\in\scrG(W(k))$ let

 We have $\scrC=\scrC_{1_M}$.
 Let $\scrF:=\{\scrC_g|g\in G(W(k))\}$ be the {\it family} of Shimura $F$-crystals over $k$ associated naturally to $\scrC$.
 Let $\scrY(\scrF):=\cup_{g\in \scrG(W(k))} \scrI(\scrC_g)$.
-The (inner) isomorphism class of some object $\bigstar$ will be denoted as $[\bigstar]$.
+The (inner) isomorphism class of some object $\natural$ will be denoted as $[\natural]$.

-Though in this paper we deal only with Shimura $F$-crystals, Sections 2 to 4 are organized in such a way that the interested reader can extend their notions to the context of $p$-divisible objects with a reductive group over $k$ used in [Va3] (often even over an arbitrary perfect field of characteristic $p$).
+Though in this paper we deal only with Shimura $F$-crystals, Sections 2 to 4 are organized in such a way that the interested reader can extend their notions to the context of $p$-divisible objects with a reductive group over $k$ introduced in [Va7, Def.
+1.2.1] (often even over an arbitrary perfect field of characteristic $p$).